Jarzka/stylefy/README.md

 ## Creating & using styles

-Create style as a normal Clojure map:
+Create a style as a normal Clojure map:

 ```clojure
 (def generic-container {:padding "25px"